k-l-lambda/k-l-lambda.github.io/source/_drafts/rubik-cube-notation.md

 To describe a chess game state, you don't need to mention every chess piece's details.
 Essentially, a chess piece is just a symbol.
 Ignoring appearance detail helps us to grab the game gist.
-Till now, the popular way to represent a Rubik's cube state is the facelets expanding graph, like this:
+Till now, a popular way to represent a Rubik's cube state is the facelets expanding graph, like this:

 ![a cube3 expanding graph sample](/images/cube3-expand-graph-original.png)